raulperdomo/rustonacci/README.md

 # rustonacci
 A simple fibonacci number generator to learn rust.

-You shluld be able to clone this repository and then use 'cargo run' to build and test the application.
+You should be able to clone this repository and then use 'cargo run' to build and test the application.